trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 Can animals appreciate the reasons of why they are doing certain things?
 How would they show that they do?
 Do animals even have a consciousness that goes along with being them instead of just reacting to things on autopilot?

-The problem is in drawing the exact boundary if there even is any, to show clearly what it means to be conscious, versus not being conscious.
+The problem is in drawing the exact boundary if there even is any, to show what it means to be conscious, versus not being conscious.

 When we see animal behavior, we put our intentional stance heads on and see the reasons for why - what for - the animal does the behavior.
 Often overendowing the animals with comprehension where there in fact is nothing but simple stimulus response patterns.